 - There is also an optional Repeat cells field that allows you to repeat the cell size defined in the Cell Spacing field multiple times.
 For example, if the user entered a Cell spacing of 50 ft, then the cells on both sides of the break line would be 50 ft cells.
 If the user also entered a value of 2 in the Repeat cells field, then two additional rows of 50 ft cells would be placed on both sides of the break line.

 The HEC-RAS automated 2D mesh generation feature works well but can create meshes that have the following problems.

 - Invalid face points on boundary

 - Self-intersecting cells

 HEC-RAS requires that the user manually edit the problematic cells, whereas GeoHECRAS will automatically correct these bad cells.
-To have GeoHECRAS correct these bad cells, make certain that the Auto-fix bad elements check box is checked in the 2D Flow Area Data dialog box.
+To direct GeoHECRAS to correct these bad cells, make certain that the Auto-fix bad elements check box is checked in the 2D Flow Area Data dialog box.

 2D Flow Area Zonal Meshing